-Windows with a mesh gauze typically have in excess of a 60% open area so provide good light transmission.
+EMI shielded windows with a mesh gauze typically have in excess of a 60% open area so provide good light transmission.
 Attenuation is a function of conductivity, aperture sizes and permeability in relation to field strength and frequency.
-Conventional mesh materials or surface coatings in windows do not generally provide high attenuation at low frequency in the magnetic field and additional measures should be taken to supplement the screened window performance in such applications.
+Conventional mesh materials or surface coatings in windows do not generally provide high attenuation at low frequency in the magnetic field and additional measures should be taken to supplement the emi shielded window performance in such applications.
 Electric field and plane wave attenuation is, however, normally excellent and this is the area of activity for most non-military window applications.
 Please contact us for technical advice.

-Our EMI screened windows use glass and different types of plastic as their base substrate, and can be treated to improve both anti-reflective and scratch-resistant properties.
+Our EMI shielded windows use glass or polycarbonate as their base substrate, and can be treated to improve both anti-reflective and scratch-resistant properties.
 Glass panels can be etched to provide an anti-reflective surface.
-Tinted 'interlayers' can be built into fully laminated windows to improve their anti-reflective properties particularly where, for example, a non-treated stainless steel gauze is used.
+Tinted 'interlayers' can be built into fully laminated windows to improve their anti-reflective properties particularly where, for example, a non-treated stainless steel mesh is used.

-EMI screened windows are generally mounted within a frame or clamp system or are bonded onto a fascia or door panel using conductive adhesive or caulking.
-Stepped windows may have a front pane protruding through a fascia, with the rear pane bonded inside the enclosure.
-The way in which the screen material inside the window is terminated depends on the type of window – see the individual series sections for further details.
-Gaskets are another important feature that is taken into consideration as EMI screened windows are often used where environmental protection is essential.
+EMI shielded windows are generally mounted within a frame or clamp system or are bonded onto a fascia or door panel using conductive adhesive or caulking.
+Stepped windows (fully laminated only) may have a front pane protruding through a fascia, with the rear pane bonded inside the enclosure.
+The way in which the screening material inside the window is terminated depends on the type of window – see the individual emi shielding product sections for further details.
+Gaskets are another important feature that is taken into consideration as EMI shielded windows are often used where environmental protection is essential.

 Bezel mounts can be made to suit most windows.
 The mounts are fabricated from aluminium, steel or other suitable metals and can be hinged or fitted with quick-action fasteners if required.